gohugoio/hugoDocs/content/en/_common/methods/resource/processing-spec.md

   `text`|Image that is primarily text

 quality
-: The visual fidelity of the image, applicable to JPEG and WebP formats when using `lossy` compression.
+: The visual fidelity of the image, applicable to AVIF, JPEG, and WebP formats when using `lossy` compression.
 The format is `qQUALITY` where `QUALITY` is a whole number between `1` and `100`, inclusive.
 Lower numbers prioritize smaller file size, while higher numbers prioritize visual clarity.
 This defaults to the [`quality`][] parameter in your project configuration.

 resampling filter
 : The algorithm used to calculate new pixels when resizing, fitting, or filling an image.
 Common options include `box`, `lanczos`, `catmullRom`, `mitchellNetravali`, `linear`, or `nearestNeighbor`.
 This defaults to the [`resampleFilter`][] parameter in your project configuration.